SPMIC-UoN/xtract/README.md

 All the masks above should be in standard space (e.g. MNI152 or F99) if you want to run the same tracking for a collection of subjects.

+Next, make a structure file using the format <tractName> <nsamples> per line and call XTRACT using -species <SPECIES> -str <file> -p <folder>, pointing to your new protocols folder 'mytrack'.

 ---------------------------------------------------------------------

 ## Visualising results with FSLEYES

-The output of XTRACT is a folder that contrains tracts in separate folders.
+The output of XTRACT is a folder that contains tracts in separate folders.
 We provide a convenient script that can load these tracts (or a subset of the tracts) into FSLEYES using different colours for the different tracts but matching the left/right colours

 ```
  __  _______ ____      _    ____ _____         _